Liangyu5wu/Liangyu5wu.github.io/content/teaching/ph43_25spring/index.md

 ## Test students

-Provide a simple yet fun self-assessment by revealing the solutions to challenges with the `spoiler` shortcode:
+Provide a fun self-assessment by revealing the solutions to challenges with the `spoiler` shortcode:

 ```markdown
 {{</* spoiler text="👉 Click to view the solution" */>}}